Best Nightclubs in Chicago 2025

 Photograph: PRYSM Facebook

-Feel free to pregame at the Whole Foods bar (it’s right across the street) before you enter PRYSM and let loose in the two-level club.
+Uncover Chicago’s premiere two-story megaclub, PRYSM.
 When it’s not hosting sets from EDM heavyweights like Borgore and Don Diablo, this Lincoln Park destination is known for late-night parties on Sunday and Monday nights that attract industry workers starting their “weekend” with hot beats and cool drinks.
-For an even more intimate experience, try to score a table at the second-floor No.9 champagne lounge, where artists occasionally host after parties and DJ sets.
+For an even more intimate experience, try to score a table at the second-floor No.9 champagne lounge, which often hosts celebrity after-hours parties and DJ sets.
+And here’s a pro tip: pregame at the Whole Foods bar right across the street before experiencing the magic of nightlife through Chicago’s PRYSM.

 Electric Hotel

+Check-in for an electrifying evening of Chicago’s phattest beats at the Electric Hotel.
 A former warehouse space that once housed an electrical supply company (hence the name), this River North space was transformed into a German-inspired nightclub.
-Once you check in, you can head straight for the dance floor and snap photos of a ceiling filled with disco balls or strike a pose in front of a variety of neon signs.
-When it’s open, this club keeps the party (and bottle service) going until at least 3am, and until 5am on Saturday nights.
+Hit the dance floor and bounce the night away.
+Snap photos of the ceiling bursting with disco balls or strike a pose with the Electric Hotel’s humming collection of neon signs.
+The Electric Hotel keeps the party (and bottle service) sparking until at least 3 am and 5 am on Saturday night’s fever.

 Sound-Bar

-With nine bars and four lounges spread out across two floors, this River North hot spot draws inspiration from European clubs where you can cut loose on an expansive dance floor or find a corner to sit down, order a drink and catch your breath.
-You’ll typically find a lineup of local and international house and techno DJs behind the decks, spinning until the wee hours of the morning.
-Most events are ticketed, so it’s easy to claim your spot and avoid queueing up for entry.
+With nine bars and four lounges across two floors, Soundbar on the River North draws inspiration from European clubs, inviting you to either dance on an expansive floor or find a cozy corner to sit down, order a drink, and catch your breath.
+An impressive lineup of local and international House and Techno DJs behind the decks, spinning the hottest EDM tracks into the wee morning hours.
+Most events are ticketed, making it simple to secure your spot and skip the line for entry.

 Smartbar

-Located in the basement of Wrigleyville rock club Metro, the cramped dance floor at Smartbar still pulses to the beat of Chicago’s house music legacy—in fact, the late “Godfather of House” Frankie Knuckles was one of the club’s original residents.
+Located in the basement of Wrigleyville rock club Metro, the cramped dance floor at Smartbar still pulses to the beat of Chicago’s house music legacy of the late, great “Godfather of House” Frankie Knuckles, ground-breaking DJ House Music pioneer and one of the club’s original residents.
 Whether you’re coming to sashay with drag performers at the Sunday night Queen dance party or check out sets from residents and of-the-moment touring DJs, this 400-capacity club is a reliable spot to get down during the weekend.

 Disco

-You can live out your Saturday Night Fever dreams at this throwback club located above Celeste in River North.
-Outfitted with disco balls (duh), an illuminated dance floor and plenty of mirrored surfaces to admire yourself in, this weekend party spot is the perfect place to show off some vintage threads and share a bottle with some new friends.
-The playlists here usually fall in line with the retro vibes of the space, but you’ll probably hear some more contemporary tunes, too.
+Live out your Saturday Night Fever dreams at Disco, the groovy throwback club above Celeste in River North.
+Outfitted with disco balls (duh), an illuminated dance floor, and plenty of mirrored surfaces to admire yourself in, this weekend party spot is the perfect place to show off fly vintage threads and share a bottle with some new friends.
+Disco’s music often gel with the club’s retro vibe, but there’s plenty of EDM, too.
+Good luck fitting into those old-school polyester slacks.

 Spybar

-About 300 people can pack into this subterranean club tucked beneath the train tracks in River North, making it one of the most intimate nightlife destinations in all of Chicago.
+About 300 people can pack into Spybar’s subterranean club beneath River North’s train tracks, making it one of the most intimate nightlife destinations in all of Chicago.
 A typical night at Spybar will usually feature local house DJs or cutting-edge producers from overseas—and it’s easy to secure a spot on the exclusive dance floor by purchasing a ticket in advance.
-Make sure to act fast if your favorite act announces a show here because the limited capacity means that in-demand events usually sell out quickly.
+Make sure to act fast when your favorite acts announce shows; limited capacity means limited tickets.

 LITE Chicago